-framework This can be used to automatically identify coherent anomalous time regions and characterized by a high Kullback-Leibler divergence compared with all other data given.
+This framework can be used to automatically identify coherent anomalous time spatial regions and intervals characterized by a high Kullback-Leibler divergence compared with all other data given.
 Barz, the first author of the publication: "In this regard, we define an unbiased Kullback-Leibler divergence that allows for ranking regions of different size and show how to enable the algorithm to run on large-scale data sets in reasonable time using an interval proposal technique."